ArnNag/model-structure-documentation/documentation.md

 6. Populate model_vs_structure_alignment.
 Usage:
 ```
-# TODO: Write a bash script that iterates over all model structure IDs and submits them as jobs to GridEngine with the qsub command.
+#TODO: Write a bash script that iterates over all model structure IDs and submits them as jobs to GridEngine with the qsub command.
 Current code for one model structure is at /h/anagle/populate_model_vs_structure
 ```

 ### Landing page
 The landing page code I wrote is at /h/anagle/www/scop-boot/alphafold/alphafold.php This requires you to build the modified RCSB package I've put here: https://github.com/ArnNag/rcsb-molstar/tree/make_component
+#TODO: Add build instructions
 To access the test model I've been testing on, go to https://strgen.org/~anagle/scop-boot/alphafold/alphafold.php?name=AF-P63000-F1
 (This is referred to in my notebook as pdb_rowcol_fill.php)
 ```
-# TODO: the test case landing page is not currently working.
+#TODO: the test case landing page is not currently working.
 I think it's due to hardcoded references to the paths of the structure files that we need to change to the final location we made in /lab/db .
 ```

 ### Search functionality